Vyral/jeff-van-nostran/_posts/2019-10-11-welcome-to-my-blog.md

 youtube_code:
 excerpt: >-
-  My monthly messages will provide you with information on mortgage programs, interest rates, and other educational information having to do with our market.
+  My monthly messages will provide you with information on mortgage programs, interest rates, and other educational information about our market.
 enclosure: >-
   Our market remains busy, and I want to keep you updated on what’s happening in the lending world.
 I know how to guide you through a changing marketplace